About Risk-Informed Decision Making (RIDM)

 After ten years of experience with PFMA D2SI believes that the practice of risk analysis in dam safety has been refined and improved and now has the potential to be a major aid to decision-making in the interest of public safety.

 The Commission’s 2009-2014 Strategic Plan has a stated objective to minimize risk to the public.
 One strategy to achieve this goal has been identified as incorporating risk-informed decision-making (RIDM) into the Commission’s dam safety program administered by the Office of Energy Projects – Division of Dam Safety and Inspections (D2SI).

 A key component of the RIDM development program will be training.
 Although risk-informed decision-making has been used by some dam safety professionals for many years (notably Reclamation), in general the dam safety community within the United States is relatively uninformed on the actual process of performing a comprehensive risk assessment and there is no U.S. precedent for risk-informed decision-making in dam safety regulatory program the size of the FERC’s.
 Therefore, before FERC can fully implement RIDM into its dam safety program it will be necessary to develop and provide training to FERC staff, licensees and consultants on both the methodologies and procedures used to perform a risk analysis as well as the policies D2SI will use to make decisions on the safety of individual dams.
-It is anticipated that the initial training programs will be conducted in early 2012.
-Training opportunities will be posted on this website.

 Risk-Informed Decision Making Level 1 and Level 2 Workshops have been convened.
 Presentations from these workshops can be found on our main Risk-Informed Decision Making (RIDM) page.
 Shortly we will begin the next phase of our training using the published draft guidelines as training aides.
 As the training workshops are developed the schedule for holding the workshops will posted on our website with instructions on registration.